chichi13/registry-ui/README.md

 2. **Dummy Manifest Workaround** (Current solution) - Proven approach used by professional tools like `regctl`
 3. **Digest Deletion** (Last resort) - Traditional deletion with warning about affecting all tags

-See the [full technical documentation](CLAUDE.md) for detailed implementation.

 </details>

 ---